 Seniors helping seniors (usually home-bound and alone) remain independent in their homes by providing friendship, support and assistance.
 It offers a part-time stipend, along with a volunteer opportunity for low-income persons 60 years of age or older who are interested in community services.

-Pamlico Community College sponsors the Adult Basic Education classes, free to seniors 65 years of age and older.
-The following classes are taught by local artists free of charge at the Senior Center: Basket Weaving, Crocheting, Knitting, Quilting, Sewing and Stain Glass.
+The following classes are taught by local artists free of charge at the Senior Center: Crocheting, Knitting, and Stained Glass.
 Students purchase their own materials.
 Donations are accepted and welcomed.
 Painting classes are offered for a small fee.
-AARP offers a refresher course for drivers 50 years old and older to help them improve their driving skills and prevent accidents.

 - S.H.I.I.P.
 (Senior Health Insurance Information Program)